-Question 1.2: What kinds of private sector-focused interventions can disrupt trafficking and reduce exploitation?
+Q Question 1.2: What kinds of private sector-focused interventions can disrupt trafficking and reduce exploitation?

-1.2.1 Are worker voice apps and platforms effective (and are NGO-led worker voice platforms different in their effectiveness from company-led or government-led platforms)?

-1.2.3 Can programs that seek to link youth in heavily gang-impacted areas with vocational training and jobs reduce recruitment into gangs?
+- 1.2.1 Are worker voice apps and platforms effective (and are NGO-led worker voice platforms different in their effectiveness from company-led or government-led platforms)? - 1.2.2 Are training, audits, and certification programs effective at preventing trafficking in sectors known to have high incidence of trafficking and forced labor (e.g., agriculture, hospitality sector)? - 1.2.3 Can programs that seek to link youth with vocational training and jobs reduce forced criminality, recruitment into gangs, and other forms of human trafficking?

-- Governments that restrict migrant workers' ability to organize and/or have policies that allow limited due process for identified illegal migrant workers tend to have worse outcomes for exploited workers. - There are some emerging studies on labor voice applications conducted by relevant actors (Ulula, BanQu, LaborLinks/ELEVATE) that should be tracked (FHI 360 2019), though more work is needed in this area (Berg, Farbenblum and Kintominas 2020). - When services offering labor rights protection are available, awareness of violations increases among workers, but low take-up of these services suggests the need for more aggressive outreach strategies (Borelli, Zapata, and Paredes 2016).
+- There are some emerging studies on labor voice applications conducted by relevant actors (Ulula, BanQu, LaborLinks/ ELEVATE/LRQA) that should be tracked (FHI 360 2019), though more work is needed in this area (Berg, Farbenblum and Kintominas 2020). - When services offering labor rights protection are available, awareness of violations increases among workers, but low take-up of these services suggests the need for more aggressive outreach strategies (Borelli, Zapata, and Paredes 2016). - A quasi-experimental evaluation of a transparency program designed to make compliance assessments publicly available in Jordan's garment exporting industry reflected an increase in employers' compliance with labor laws in 28 critical areas (Robertson 2019). - A 2019 study posited that due diligence-oriented (top-down) mobile phone-based technologies helped control the risk of exploitation in supply chains located in modern slavery hot spots, but workers lacked trust in the reporting process, and businesses were hesitant to expose or address cases of modern slavery.
+Conversely, empowermentoriented worker feedback tools (bottom-up) were found to regularly identify instances of modern slavery, forced labor, and human trafficking, and to assist exploited workers, but these remediation-focused mechanisms did not have clear linkages to businesses or the ability to inform the due diligence or remediation actions needed when exploitative labor and recruitment conditions were found (Taylor and Shih 2019).

-- RCTs to measure the effect and impact of different models of labor voice programs (including behavior change based on information provision, ability to report abuse, and ability to access restitution) - Rigorous quantitative and qualitative research on connections between migration policies, private sector actions, and consumer behavior (including impacts of Withhold Release Orders (WROs) for products coming from countries that implicitly or explicitly allow the use of forced labor in their supply chains) - Systematic analysis of private sector-focused prevention interventions to examine how effective interventions can be adapted and scaled in a cost-effective way to avoid duplication and waste
+- RCTs to measure the effect and impact of different models of labor voice programs (including behavior change based on information provision, ability to report abuse, and ability to access restitution) - Rigorous quantitative and qualitative research on the impact of training, audits, and certification programs on forced labor in industry-specific supply chains - Systematic review of private sector-focused prevention interventions to examine how effective interventions can be adapted and scaled in a cost-effective way to avoid duplication and waste

-Question 1.3: How effective are awareness-raising and social and behavior change communication in improving identification of victims and reducing vulnerability to human trafficking, exploitation by employers, and consumers' use of products and services that involve forced labor and human trafficking?
+Question 1.3: How effective are awareness-raising and social and behavior change communication in improving the identification of victims, reducing vulnerability to human trafficking and exploitation by employers, and decreasing consumers' use of products and services that involve forced labor and human trafficking?